kanidm/kanidm/kanidm_book/src/installing_the_server.md

 ## Configuration

 You will also need a config file in the volume named `server.toml` (Within the container it should be `/data/server.toml`).
-It's contents should be as follows:
+Its contents should be as follows:

     #   The webserver bind address.
 Will use HTTPS if tls_* is provided.
     #   Defaults to "127.0.0.1:8443"